LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/AccessControls.md

 Access modifiers are followed by a colon.

+There are no restrictions on how often an access label may appear.
+Each access label specifies the access level of the succeeding member definitions.
+The specified access level remains in effect until the next access label is encountered or the closing right brace of the class body is seen.

 They change the boundary for all the declarations that follow them:

   Public class members are available to all class clients.